 Equal Justice Works Conference & Career Fair – This is the premiere national public interest career fair, held annually in the fall in the DC area.
 Think of this as Fall Recruitment for public interest students.
 A few weeks before the conference you may obtain online a list of the hundreds of attending organizations.
 Second and third-year students can submit resumes in advance and schedule interviews during the career fair.
 First-year students may participate in table talk, but are more limited due to the ABA rule that prohibits them from applying for a job before December.
 “Table Talk” consists of walking to Employers’ tables and speaking with representatives about the unique aspects of that organization.
 2L and 3L students may also distribute their resumes and cover letters during table talk.
 This event gives you a terrific perspective on the array of public interest issues and organizations offering summer and full-time employment.
 For more information, visit the EJW website at http://www.equaljusticeworks.org/events/ccf/general.

-Washington, DC/Baltimore Public Service Career Fair – This job fair is co-sponsored by six area law schools (including WCL) and the Federal Bar Association.
+Washington, DC/Baltimore Public Service Career Fair – This job fair is co-sponsored by a number of area law schools (including WCL) and the Federal Bar Association.
+Students of sponsoring schools can participate in formal interviews, resume collection and table talk on the day of the program.
 In prior years, over 90 government and public interest employers have participated.
 All students are encouraged to attend this job fair, which is held in late January.
-For more information, visit the Federal Bar Association website at http://www.fedbar.org/careerfair.html.
+For more information, please contact Laura Scott, Assistant Director, Public Service Careers, OCPD at American University Washington College of Law (202-274-4098) or Jennifer Pollard at the University of Maryland Carey School of Law (410-706-2080).

 Minority Job Fairs – The majority of diversity career fairs target first year minority students and occur in January or February.
 These fairs expose diverse applicants to a variety of legal employers in an effort to foster a workplace culture of inclusion that respects and values differences.
 Many of these job fairs focus on careers in the private sector; however, some public service employers are represented.
 Detailed information about minority job fairs can be accessed at http://www.wcl.american.edu/career/jobfairs.cfm.